 Recent observations suggest that cells originating from the visceral endoderm of the epiblast intermingle between the visceral cells rather than shifting it like a lamina to the anterior and lateral regions of the concept.

-The directionality of movement is controlled by the mesoderm derivative Sdf1 / Cxcl12b that acts on the endoderm that expresses Cxcr4 in zebrafish and Xenopus.
+The directionality of movement is controlled by the mesoderm derivative Sdf1 / Cxcl12b, which acts on the endoderm that expresses Cxcr4 in zebrafish and Xenopus.

 Genetic modifications of the mosaic in zebrafish have shown that, at least in this model, endoderm gastrulation is a combination of active cell movements and passive movements by which a cell is mobilized by its neighbors.

 Animal polar cell subpopulations forced to express Sox17, an inducer of endoderm, migrate to the endodermal layer or die.
-These observations suggest that there is a feedback check on the match between a cell’s state of differentiation and its environment.
+These observations suggest a feedback check on the match between a cell’s state of differentiation and its environment.

-The latter considerations, in the context of embryonic stem cell cultures, may allow endodermal cells to aggregate in a heterogeneous culture or die depending on their neighbors.
+In the context of embryonic stem cell cultures, the latter considerations may allow endodermal cells to aggregate in a heterogeneous culture or die depending on their neighbors.